-More examples: depressed, contact, signing, race.
+More examples: depressed, contact, signing, race, game, book.

 Two-handed, non-symmetrical signs have one dominant hand which moves and one passive hand which serves as a base.
 For right-handed signers, the right hand is the active or dominant hand, while the left hand is the passive or base hand.
 For left-handed signers, it is the opposite.